talshorer/spirit-island-144p-lair/README.md

 Additional useful arguments include:
 - `--split $DIRECTORY`: Split log/diff output into files of the correct size to be sent as discord messages.
 Those files will use server emojis from the _Spirit Island - Second Wave_ discord server.
 - `--split-header $HEADER` - append a string to the first line of each discord message.
 This is useful to indicate the finality state of the turn by appending one of ❌, ☑️, or ✅.
+- `--filter $EMOJI`: Filter log/diff output to only show information relevant to a specific islet, chosen by its emoji (e.g. `--filter 🍪`).

 For a full list of commandline arguments, run
 ```